 Choosing the correct skates size is a very important task and usually even more important than choosing the skates model!
-All of the high quality skates will have a brake-in period and would adjust over time to the skater’s feet.
-Some will take longer and some shorter, but while you want to have a comfortable ride you do not want to have the skates too loose… The correct fit will determine much more than just the comfort - it will define how much control, power transfer and agility you would have while skating, and even would affect the balance.
+All of the high-quality skates will have a break in period and would adjust over time to the skater’s feet.
+Some will take longer and some shorter, but while you want to have a comfortable ride you do not want to have the skates too loose… The correct fit will determine much more than just the comfort - it will define how much control, power transfer, and agility you would have while skating, and even would affect the balance.

-Please note: based on our experience the Flying Eagle skates are running fairly comparible to the Seba skate sizes, while might be a bit on a smaller side.
+Please note: based on our experience the Flying Eagle skates are running fairly comparable to the Seba skate sizes, while might be 1/2 size on a smaller side.

 How to measure your feet?